Police first responder describes London Bridge attack mayhem

 All of the 48 wounded people who were taken to hospitals survived.

-Cole said that soon the situation "began to stabilize," with the attackers dead and the immediate threat contained.
+Cole said that soon the situation "began to stabilise," with the attackers dead and the immediate threat contained.

 "I felt that it had only been a few moments, but it had actually been about 10 or 15 minutes," he said.